-Contrary to some conventional wisdom that holds there’s deterrence value in patent registration, the reality is that large companies can – and do – often prevail in this type of litigation.
+Contrary to the belief that there’s deterrence value in patent registration, the reality is that large companies can – and do – often prevail in this type of litigation.
 Its value as a sword or shield is, therefore, debatable.
-With all of that said, patents can offer a tech startup many benefits when it comes to protecting intellectual property.
+That being said, patents can offer a tech startup many benefits when it comes to protecting intellectual property.
 It can attract investors and deter competitors.
-In order to address the high costs, mounting litigation and general burdens associated with patent registration, Senators Patrick Leahy and Lamar Smith introduced a reform bill that was ultimately passed and signed into law in September 2012.
+In order to address the high costs, mounting litigation and general burdens associated with patent registration, Senators Patrick Leahy and Lamar Smith introduced a reform bill that was signed into law in September 2012.
 The America Invents Act (AIA) is the single most important change to US Patent law in 60 years.

 The AIA is likely most relevant to high tech startups with potentially lucrative patents.
 Significantly, the law changed US patent rights from first-to-invent to first-to-file for applications filed on or after March 16, 2013.
 The new law also expanded the definition of “prior art,” which is immensely useful for first-to-file patent applicants.

-This law can be a game-changer for tech startups.
-Whether a company’s IP assets are assets that should be protected with patent registration or with other strategies can best be determined with the assistance of an experienced IP attorney.
+This law is a game-changer for tech startups.
+Whether a company’s IP assets should be protected with patent registration or through another strategy is best determined with the assistance of an experienced IP attorney.
 Since IP creation and protection is extremely technical work, demanding the highest degree of precision over a long period of time (usually, several years), engaging legal counsel is highly advised.

 On average, software patents will cost somewhere around $8,000, which includes attorneys’ fees and filing fees.
-I’ve seen them at low $3,000, and as high as $16,000.
 Intellectual property (IP) lawyers are among the highest-paid attorneys.
 You can minimize high rate billable hours by doing as much research as possible on your own to verify the eligibility of your patent, and assembling all relevant documentation and material to reduce a lawyer’s billable hours down the road.

 Trademarks are also known as service marks.
 They can be your trade name (the name under which your company does business), but they also include logos, symbols, and slogans.

-Trademarks represent a company’s brand – its reputation – and therefore is a valuable asset that can and should be protected.
+Trademarks represent a company’s brand – its reputation – and therefore are a valuable asset that can and should be protected.